luanmalaguti/beerapp/README.md

 # beerapp

-Simple web app that displays details about a random beer
+> Simple web app that displays details about a random beer

+The project is divided into client and server, each one runs separately.

+## Usage

+### Client

+### Server